RocketChat/Rocket.Chat.Java.SDK/docs/ROCKETCHATDOC.md

 - set favorite room ( it will set room to be )
 - subscribe room for new messages (Room will receive messages in real-time)
 - subscribe room for typing events (Room will receive messages regarding typing events in real-time)
+- uploading file to the server (Update AUDIO, VIDEO, IMAGE file to the server)

 **1. getChatHistory**